Food micro-areas

 Use when the plan needs Cuban food and one tight cultural stop.

-Tie breaker: Do not combine both unless the day has enough slack; choose one mainland personality block.
+Tie breaker: Do not combine both unless the day has real slack; choose one mainland personality block and make it feel intentional.

 Trip plans